ylefay/NMT_SparqlDatalog/README.md

 python json_constructor.py
 ```

-will creates in the folder `../monument_600`, the following files: `data.en`, `data.sparql`, `monument_600.json`.
+will create in the folder `../monument_600`, the following files: `data.en`, `data.sparql`, `monument_600.json`.
 The two data files are to be fed to `../../generate.sh` if one wants to run the NMT script on the SPARQL side.
 Otherwise, you want to feed back `monument_600.json` to darling.

 ## /nmt/: the Seq2seq implementation
 Usage: